-Mumbai has led the way in the decentralization of municipal services in India since the mid-1990s, and its award-winning 'Advanced Locality Management' (ALM) scheme offers important lessons on decentralized waste management specifically.
+Mumbai has led the way in the decentralization of municipal services in India since the mid-1990s, and its awardwinning 'Advanced Locality Management' (ALM) scheme offers important lessons on decentralized waste management specifically.
 The ALM scheme has residents' groups create street-level committees for planning, implementing and monitoring local services.
 In exchange, residents gain direct access (on waste and all other civic services) to the Municipal Corporation of Greater Mumbai (MCGM), through a dedicated officer in each ward.

 ALM's decentralized approach has households from each ALM segregate wet and dry waste at the household level, and local waste pickers collect it at their doorstep.
-Waste workers immediately compost wet waste in dedicated neighbourhood pits and sort dry waste equally on the spot.
-The compost and recyclable material is sold by waste workers, who integrate their income with collection fees paid by residents, making the scheme financially sustainable.
-NGOs are also involved: they support waste pickers to organize, train them in composting and instruct them about safety standards.
-The MCGM, picks up the minimal quantity of leftover dry waste for further processing and final disposal.
+Waste workers immediately compost wet waste in dedicated neighbourhood pits and sort dry

-Chintan, Environmental Research and Action Group, 'Focus Group Discussion on Waste Storage, Segregation and Recycling'.
+40 Chintan, Environmental Research and Action Group, 'Focus Group Discussion on Waste Storage, Segregation and Recycling'.
 2014 41 Chintan, Environmental Research and Action Group, Interview with Ravi Agarwal, President, All India Plastic Industries Association, 2014.

 Typically, residents give up a dedicated area of the communal garden to allow both the composting and the sorting.
-Recently, this diffuse waste infrastructure has also proved an asset to handle large amounts of waste during specific times of the year, like for the 'nirmalya' (fruit and flower puja waste) during the Ganpati festival, reducing drastically the transportation costs incurred by the MCGM through a collaboration with local NGOs, residents and waste pickers.
+Recently, this diffuse waste infrastructure has also proved an asset to handle large amounts of waste during specific times of the year, like for the 'nirmalya' (fruit and flower puja waste) during the Ganpati festival, reducing drastically the transportation costs incurred by the MCGM through a collaboration with local NGOs, residents and waste pickers.42

-A 2005 study calculated that the cost of waste management through ALMs in Mumbai is 15% lower through PPPs, and over 20% lower than if MCGMs did it alone.
-Today, there are 658 ALMs in all 24 wards of Mumbai.
-Central to ALMs (originally collaboration between the Government of India, the Municipal Corporation of Greater Mumbai and the United Nations Centre for Human Settlements) is the principle of mutual benefit and collaboration between a numbers of key actors: residents, the municipality, NGOs and waste collectors.
+A 2005 study calculated that the cost of waste management through ALMs in Mumbai is 15% lower through PPPs, and over 20% lower than if MCGMs did it alone.43 Today, there are 658 ALMs in all 24 wards of Mumbai.44 Central to ALMs (originally collaboration between the Government of India, the Municipal Corporation of Greater Mumbai and the United Nations Centre for Human Settlements) is the principle of mutual benefit and collaboration between a numbers of key actors: residents, the municipality, NGOs and waste collectors.